mccartnm/purepy/README.md

 interpreter to make an instance of an ABCMeta object for it to fail.

 ## The Advantage
-We first took a stab with the `abc.ABCMeta` object from Pythons default libs but ran into the issue of
+We first took a stab with the [`abc.ABCMeta`][2] object from Pythons default libs but ran into the issue of

 > I can do whatever I want and _until_ the object is made, it will be wrong!